Code-Institute-Submissions/MBissett29-Spokes_AugResub/README.md

 * The trail images were taken from self sourced material that I have used from the [OS Maps Wedsite](https://osmaps.ordnancesurvey.co.uk/)

+## Design

+* The colour scheme I chose was from [Coolors](https://coolors.co/).
+I chose this colour scheme as i thought it was pretty neutral.
+It makes the text easy to read and stand out.

+* The font was taken from [Google Fonts](https://fonts.google.com/).
+I used this font style as it was simple and effective.

 ### Deploymant